henryngann/henryngann/README.md

 **Stuff about me:**

-- 👨🏽‍💻 I’m currently creating a cool platformer using PixiJS!;
+- 👨🏽‍💻 I’m currently creating a cool platformer using PixiJS!
-- 🌱 I’m currently learning Typescript;
+- 🌱 I’m currently learning Typescript
-- 💬 Ask me about anything, I'd be happy to help!;
+- 💬 Have an **Idea**?
+Lets **Talk**!
 - 📝[Resume](tba)